Philio/disqus-android/README.md

 ### Google, Facebook, Twitter

-Third party logins are not supported yet, I need to investigate this further and see if it's possible to implement SSO or not.
-Should be added in the near future.
+Third party logins are not supported at this time.

 ## Basic usage